 Skin Prototyping We tested two different different ways of joinery, heat welding tabs together and sewing the pieces together.
 Realistically, the pieces would be joined through NASA's approach for its current inflatables.

 Overall Goal Our goal was to make sure that each layer of plant life would be able to access the proper amount of water.
 A recreation of proper aeroponic systems was necessary.

 - Have limited misters directed towards a plant layer

 - Use a fluid, dynamic system with no tank in our Earth analog

-Aeroponic Systems are becoming more and more common in modern day farming.
-The plants being supplied by such a system are as healthy and bountiful as normal gardening methods.
-Aeroponics use less water in traditional methods, our plant design allows for easy watering with a direct path to the roots, constant humidity in system benefits decomposition layer
+Aeroponic Systems are becoming more common in modern day farming.
+Plants being supplied by such a system are as healthy and bountiful as those from normal gardening methods.
+Aeroponics use less water than traditional methods, our plant design allows for easy watering with a direct path to the roots.
+This constant humidity benefits the decomposition layer.

 The goal of the Project Viriditas outreach program is to bring the experience of the Martian Biome back to Earth.
 To offer viewers an immersive and engaging experience, we've designed a virtual reality simulation of the Martian biome, brought to life by data from the biome.
 Every day, the biome sends data back to Earth, which is digitally transposed in an environment that viewers can freely study and explore.